wenerme/wener/notes/ai/llm/llama.md

 ## 4-bit GPU Model Requirements

+> [!NOTE]
-!!! note VRAM Required takes full context (2048) into account.
+> VRAM Required takes full context (2048) into account.
 You may be able to load the model on GPU's with slightly lower VRAM, but you will not be able to run at full context.
 If you do not have enough RAM to load model, it will load into swap.
 Groupsize models will increase VRAM usage, as will running a LoRA alongside the model.

 | Model Parameters | VRAM Required | GPU Examples                                             | RAM to Load |
 | ---------------- | ------------- | -------------------------------------------------------- | ----------- |